pyapp-kit/psygnal/README.md

 obj.value_changed.emit('hi')  # prints: "{}"
 ```

-### connection safety (types)
+### Connection safety (types)

-For type safety when connecting slots, use `check_types=True` when connecting a callback.
-Recall that our signal was declared as accepting a string `Signal(str)`.
-The following function has an incompatible type annotation: `x: int`.
+For type safety when connecting slots, use `check_types=True` when connecting a
+callback.
+Recall that our signal was declared as accepting a string
+`Signal(str)`.
+The following function has an incompatible type annotation: `x:
+int`.

 ```py
 # this would fail because you cannot concatenate a string and int